vlobaco/HA-concepts/README.md

 The activation of workers should be decided on the basis of their weights, selecting the one that makes the distribution of activations closer to that of the weights.
 The dispatcher should only consider those workers that are not currently active.

-The dispatcher will activate a worker every 2 seconds, if there are any non-active woker available.
+The dispatcher will activate a worker every 2 seconds, if there are any non-active worker available.

 In order to activate a worker, the dispatcher will send an activation message instruction "activate".
-The worker should answer informing that it has been activated, "worker activated".

 When the dispatcher receives a response, it should print it citing the id of the worker, the time of the communication and the worker status (active/non-active).

 ## Implementation

-In order to implement the requirements for the server, I will use a `ThreadingUDPServer` for the the discovery of the address of the server.
+In order to implement the requirements for the server, I will use a `DefaultSelector`.

-I will also use a second `ThreadingTCPServer`to handle the remaining of the communication.

-The workers will implement two sockets, one for UDP and another for TCP.
-Through broadcast/UDP, they will find out the address of the server.
-Through TCP, they will carry the rest of the communication.